LeslieLopezE/LifeNumberofJobsbyEducationLevel-Gender_TwoWayAnova_StatisticalAnalysis/README.md

 B.Differences in holding jobs between men and women.
 C.Differences in holding jobs between the educational levels.

-## Hyphotesis
+### Hypothesis

 A.Interaction between gender and education in holding jobs.

-H0: There is no interaction between Education Level and Gender
+Null Hypothesis H0: There is no interaction between Education Level and Gender

-Ha: There is interaction between Education Level and Gender
+Alternative Hypothesis Ha: There is interaction between Education Level and Gender

 B.Differences in holding jobs between men and women.

-H0: The means of jobs(numbers of jobs) for the 2 Genders are equal
+Null Hypothesis H0: The means of jobs(numbers of jobs) for the 2 Genders are equal

-Ha: The means of jobs(numbers of jobs) for the 2 genders are different
+Alternative Hypothesis Ha: The means of jobs(numbers of jobs) for the 2 genders are different

 C.Differences in holding jobs between the educational levels.

-H0: The means of jobs(numbers of jobs) for all Education Level Groups are equal
+Null Hypothesis H0: The means of jobs(numbers of jobs) for all Education Level Groups are equal

-Ha: The means of jobs(numbers of jobs) for all Education Level Groups are different
+Alternative Hypothesis Ha: The means of jobs(numbers of jobs) for all Education Level Groups are different

-## Findings and Conclusions
+### Findings and Conclusions

 A.Interaction between gender and education in holding jobs.

-From the above 2 plots, there is not associated pattern between Means and Means by Educational Level From the LSMeans Matrix, we can see the none of the P values are less than 0.05 for the 4 Education Levels, thus we conclude that there is no interaction between Education Level and Gender
+From the above 2 plots, there is not associated pattern between Means and Means by Educational Level From the LSMeans Matrix, we can see the none of the P values are less than 0.05 for the 4 Education Levels, thus we conclude that there is no interaction between Education Level and Gender.
+We fail to reject the Null Hypothesis.

 B.Differences in holding jobs between men and women.

 Because P value is greater than 0.05, we conclude that there is not variation in the number of jobs held by the 2 groups of gender.
+We fail to reject the Null Hypothesis.

 C.Differences in holding jobs between the educational levels.

-Since P value is less than 0.05, there is a significant variation in jobs in the samples taken accross various Education grousps
+Since P value is less than 0.05, there is a significant variation in jobs in the samples taken accross various Education grousps.
+We fail to reject the Null Hypothesis.